tytydraco/yessleep/out/A_God_In_The_Woods_Part_2_Investigation.md

 "I want you to reassure me that if anything happens to me.
 You and Elise will...."

 I don’t think I completed the answer, just slowly looked into the other room.
 That my son had no other adult caretaker, had sown a fear in me.
-One I had felt ever since I started single parenting him.
+And having a chance to quench that fear for good, I took it.

 Eric waited for me to turn my head back to him.
 His face had relaxed and his look turned from curiosity to reassurance.
 Very calmly he told me

 "Both of you are already family."

-I gave him a hug that was more closely likened to a viper strike, and held that embrace until we both understood that our emotions where synchronised.
+I gave him a hug that was more closely likened a viper strike, and held that embrace until we both understood that our emotions where synchronised.
 For the rest of that day, home didn't feel like a place.

 But I still suspect that Eric noticed I was holding something from him.
 After all he had always been good at picking up on those kinds of signals.